 Director - Leonidas Platanias, MD, PhD

 Among his many career honors, Dr. Platanias received the 2013 Seymour & Vivian Milstein Award for Excellence in Cytokine Research.
 The Milstein Award represents the pinnacle of scientific achievement in cytokine and interferon research.
-A member of various scientific societies, Dr. Platanias served as President of the International Cytokine and Interferon Society (ICIS) in 2010-2011.
-Dr. Platanias's research is funded by four R01 grants from the National Cancer Institute (NCI) and a Merit Review grant from the Department of Veterans Affairs.
+A member of various scientific societies, Dr. Platanias served as President of the International Cytokine and Interferon Society in 2010-2011.
+Dr. Platanias's research is funded by five R01 grants from the National Cancer Institute (NCI) and a Merit Review grant from the Department of Veterans Affairs.

-Dr. Platanias has served as a member or chair of several review committees at the NIH, the Department of Defense, and the Department of Veterans Affairs.
-He is currently a member of the Cancer Immunopathobiology and Immunotherapy study (CII) section at NIH.
+Dr. Platanias has served as a member or chair of many review committees at the NIH, the Department of Defense, and the Department of Veterans Affairs.
+He is currently a member of the Cancer Immunopathology and Immunotherapy study (CII) section at the NIH.
 He has also completed terms in the Cancer Molecular Pathobiology (CAMP) study section and the Molecular Oncogenesis (MONC) study section, where he was one of the founding members.